Riga United FC: Riga United FC

-A new beginning

-In late 2011, Riga United was in danger of folding as the financial- and time-commitments needed to maintain regular football for the club in Latvia became a personal burden on those who ran the club.
+In late 2011, Riga United was in danger of folding as the financial and time commitments needed to maintain regular football for the club in Latvia became a personal burden on those who ran the club.
 During the second half of the year, the team stopped training and playing competitive matches.
 Having left Latvia six months earlier, Justin Walley returned in December 2011 determined to resurrect Riga United Football Club.
 With the help of Jeffrey Young and Graham Williams the three men agreed that the club needed to start training again and also be run on a more 'professional basis'.
 It was also agreed that in order to survive and grow, the club's players needed to make the necessary financial commitment to ensure that Riga United operated without any debts.
 Beginning in January 2012, twice-weekly training sessions were held at Skonto Riga's indoor 3G pitch as Young, Walley and Williams attempted to rebuild the club both on and off the pitch.
 Many of the club's long-serving players such as Awada, Navis, Kelkit, Benders and Hellstrom played their part in keeping the club alive, while a 'hard-core' of new regulars boosted the club's chances of survival.
 Proof of this progress was apparent when RUFC toured in Lithuania, where they beat FK Pionieriai at the brand new Lithuanian national football stadium in Vilnius.

-In 2012, Riga United won its first cup competition, when the team triumphed in the 2012 Olaine Cup, beating semi-professional side Olaine 1-0 in the final after finishing second in their group, and winning their quarter final and semi final matches.
+In 2012, Riga United won its first cup competition, when the team triumphed in the 2012 Olaine Cup, beating semi-professional side FK Olaine 1-0 in the final after finishing second in their group, and winning their quarter final and semi final matches.
 This cup success convinced many involved with the club that Riga United was ready to make the jump from 'glorified pub team' to becoming one of Latvia's leading amateur football clubs.
 In November 2012, an informal meeting was held in Old Riga with around twenty players present, where the idea of entering Riga United in national league competition was discussed and agreed upon.